open-formulieren/open-forms/docs/developers/backend/core/variables.rst

    together constraint on the ``form`` and ``key`` attributes of the ``FormVariable``.
 So all components must have different keys *across the form*.
 Before upgrading to 2.0, it is important to fix any duplicate keys.

-   There is the management command ``check_duplicate_component_keys`` to check for duplicate keys on an environment.
+   Use the management command ``check_duplicate_component_keys`` to check for duplicate keys on an environment.

 Static variables
 ----------------

-Static variables are a third type of (form).
+Static variables are a third type of ``FormVariable``.
 These are not saved in the database and only live in memory.
 The endpoint ``/api/v1/variables/static`` gives a list of the static variables to which every form will have access to.

 Adding new static variables